samnabi/omb-api/README.md

 - Scrape the OMB website and store the data in an SQLite database
 - Search for OMB cases by municipality, status, case number, and/or keywords
-- Get results as human-readable HTML or JSON
+- Get results as human-readable HTML, JSON, or RSS

 ## Installation